openshift/lightspeed-service/CONTRIBUTING.md

 ## Before a PR

-If updating `requirements.txt` identify if doing so for the `main` branch or a release branch and follow the corresponding guidance.
+If updating `requirements.txt` follow the guidance for "main" branch.
 If a dependency is no longer required, remove it from the list.

+***Note:*** *If cutting a release branch freeze the `requirements.txt` list as described in the corresponding section below.*

 ### For "main" branch
 - The "main" branch is the development branch and we expect to be moving forward and taking advantages of the latest releases of libraries, etc. When updating `requirements.txt` on main branch ONLY include the main dependency without version or with minimum version >= X, but DO NOT specify fixed versions or sub-depdencies